poke-nerd/PWT-Simulation-Tournament/README.md

 # Ultimate Pokémon World Tournament Simulator

-Built upon the foundation laid by [CRZShadows](https://github.com/cRz-Shadows/Pokemon_Trainer_Tournament_Simulator), this project expands and refines the tournament simulation concept with enhanced tools, AI, and analytics.
+Built upon the foundation laid by [CRZShadows](https://github.com/cRz-Shadows/Pokemon_Trainer_Tournament_Simulator), this project expands and personalizes the tournament simulation concept with added parsing tools, and analytics.

-Welcome to the open-source AI tournament engine for simulating large-scale Pokémon tournaments between custom trainer teams across all generations.
 This project extends [Pokémon Showdown](https://github.com/smogon/pokemon-showdown) with custom AI, ranking models, and powerful statistical analysis tools.
 It is designed to run, parse, and evaluate tens of thousands of battles programmatically.

 ---